-Peripheral artery disease (PAD) is the narrowing or blocking of the peripheral arteries in various critical regions of the body like legs, stomach, arms, and head.
-It occurs due to the widespread accumulation of fatty deposits in the arteries (atherosclerosis) and results in reduced blood flow to the limbs, heart and brain.
+Peripheral artery disease (PAD) is the narrowing or blocking of the peripheral arteries in various critical regions of the body like the legs, stomach, arms, and head.
+It occurs due to the widespread accumulation of fatty deposits in the arteries (atherosclerosis) and results in reduced blood flow to the limbs, heart, and brain.

 Symptoms of Peripheral Artery Disease

-- Painful muscle cramping in the hips, thighs or calves while walking, climbing stairs or exercising
+- Painful muscle cramping in the hips, thighs, or calves while walking, climbing stairs, or exercising

 - Pain that usually comes on with exercise and stops at rest